chris-wood/draft-amjad-cfrg-partially-blind-rsa/draft-amjad-cfrg-partially-blind-rsa.md

 - eprime: The augmented public key exponent corresponding to e and metadata, encoded as a hexadecimal string.
 - r: The message blinding value, encoded as a hexadecimal string.
 - salt: Randomly-generated salt used when computing the signature.
 The length is 48 bytes.
-- blinded\_msg, blinded\_sig: The protocol values exchanged during the computation, encoded as hexadecimal strings.
+- blind\_msg, blind\_sig: The protocol values exchanged during the computation, encoded as hexadecimal strings.
 - sig: The output message signature.